38 of The Catchiest Startup Statistics for 2023

 8. Oil and gas extraction industries have a net profit margin of -6.9%.

-This makes them the worst type of startup industry based on the net profit margin.
 Similarly, software publishers, beverage manufacturing, semiconductor, and other electronic component manufacturing are among industries with a disappointing net profit margin, based on startup company statistics.

-10. UK saw a 4.3% rise in new company formations in 2022.
+10. The UK saw a 4.3% rise in new company formations in 2022.

-In the course of the year, there was a 4.3% increase in the number of newly registered companies, which reached 805,141, as compared to 771,617 in 2021.
+In 2022, there was a 4.3% increase in newly registered companies, which reached 805,141, compared to 771,617 in 2021.

 Additionally, the overall count of registered companies climbed to an unprecedented level, reaching 5,236,227 by the end of the year, indicating a 4.6% rise from the previous year's total.